 The alternator includes both a rotating coil of wire, the rotor, and a stationary set of coils of wire, the stator.
 The alternator creates ac current in each of the stator’s coils of wire.
 Since the stator has three separate coils of wire, placed 120 degrees from each other, the alternator creates three separate ac current flows 120 degrees apart.
 This is called 3-phase ac current.

-Some replacement wires for the stator connection to the diode board have colored insulation on them.
+Some replacement wires for the three (U, V, W) stator wires that go to the back of the diode board have colored insulation on them.
 This is for convenience in showing the ends of each of the three wires and does not indicate the purpose for the wires.
-For example, one of the wires has red insulation, but that wire does NOT go to terminal (30) and should not be confused with any of the wires that go directly to the (+) battery terminal.
+In particular, one of the wires has red insulation, but that wire does NOT go to terminal (30) and should not be confused with any of the wires that go directly to the (+) battery terminal.

 I describe how the diode board works in the components document.
-The diode board creates two dc outputs from the ac input it receives on the U, V and W terminals from the alternator.
-The first output is from diode board terminal (30).
-The RED wire from this terminal goes to terminal (30) on the starter relay which is a common terminal for two other RED wires.
-One of those goes to the battery (+) terminal.
-The alternator current on this wire is what charges the battery.
+The diode board creates two dc outputs from the ac input it receives on the (U, V, W, Y) terminals from the alternator.
+In the diagram above, the first output is from diode board terminal (B+).
+The RED wire connected to this terminal goes to terminal (30) on the starter solenoid.
+The large BLACK wire attached to the starter solenoid terminal goes to the (+) battery terminal and the alternator current on this wire is what charges the battery.

-The second output from the diode board comes from the (D+) terminal.
-It goes through the two BLUE wires attached to it.
+The (D+) terminals of the diode board have the two BLUE wires attached to it.
 One of those wires goes to the (D+) terminal of the starter relay and then back to the charging indicator light to turn off the light when the alternator produces enough voltage as I described earlier.
 The other BLUE wire goes to the (D+) terminal of the voltage regulator.
 It provides an input to the voltage regulator from the alternator which the relay inside the voltage regulator uses to limit the maximum voltage produced by the alternator so it can’t damage the battery.
-I describe how the voltage regulator works in the 5 Series Electrical Components document.
+I describe how the voltage regulator works in the /6 Series Electrical Components document.

 The starter circuit applies power to the starter motor and solenoid to turn the engine over.
 If the engine ignition circuit is working and the correct fuel-air mixture reaches the cylinders, the engine starts.